FOSS-UCSC/Git-Demo/README.md

 > git add .

-for tracking all the files use **dot(.)**.
+for tracking all the files use **Dot**.
 If you want, you can give the specific file name to track

 ## Step 6: [Git Commit](#git-commit)